LowieHuyghe/edmunds-python/docs/coreconcepts/serviceproviders.md

 # Service Providers

 Service Providers are a way of keeping the application as light as possible.
 This is done by separating your application in modules and only loading the modules you need.

+Also the service providers make sure your application is loaded completely when starting up.
+So no loading needs to be done while processing requests.

 ## Define